section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 ![power-curl](/engineering-education/verifying-website-domains/power-curl.jpg)

-As shown below, brackets are used to call a website with an API to sift through permissible website layers and must begin with 'curl'.

-Scroll down to the 'primary' layer to display all associated domains with the IP address.
+Scroll down to the 'text-primary' class layer to display all associated domains with the IP address.

 Partial Output: